Give by midnight, Dec. 31, and your tax-deductible gift will be DOUBLED for kids!

-Pediatric Rheumatology fellowship is a program of three years duration combining clinical training with research experience.
-Our division is known for its vast experience in diagnosing and treating children with a spectrum of autoimmune, inflammatory rheumatic diseases and in the contributions our physicians make to better the understanding and the therapies of the pediatric rheumatic diseases.
-The pediatric rheumatology division utilizes a team approach including four full time pediatric rheumatology specialized physicians, a fellow in training, RN coordinator, Social worker, physical and occupational therapist and a research coordinator.
+The Pediatric Rheumatology Fellowship at Children's Hospital Los Angeles is a three-year program combining clinical training with research experience.
+Our division is known for its vast experience in diagnosing and treating children with a spectrum of autoimmune, inflammatory rheumatic diseases and for the contributions our physicians make to better the understanding and therapies of pediatric rheumatic diseases.
+The Division of Rheumatology utilizes a team approach including four full-time pediatric rheumatology specialized physicians, a fellow in training, an RN coordinator, a social worker, a physical and occupational therapist, and a research coordinator.

 Our fellowship program includes the following:

 Our hospital has become a global resource for pediatric clinical care, research and teaching.
 Based on national survey, US News & Work Report, CHLA has ranked number 1 in California and the Western US, as well as top 5 in the nation.
 An additional benefit is that being located in Hollywood, the hospital is only miles away from the beach with lots of other attractions such as hiking, biking and surfing!

 The Children’s Hospital Los Angeles Pediatric Fellowship Program accepts applications via the Electronic Residency Application System (ERAS).We are delighted to carefully review the application for all applicants so as to identify excellent candidates to train in our subspecialty.

 To find out more about our program, please contact us.